 |Pricing:||Microsoft Defender for Storage is billed as shown on the pricing page|

 |Protected storage types:||Blob Storage (Standard/Premium StorageV2, Block Blobs)

 Azure Data Lake Storage Gen2 (Standard/Premium accounts with hierarchical namespaces enabled)

 Connected AWS accounts

 What are the benefits of Microsoft Defender for Storage?

-Microsoft Defender for Storage provides:
+Defender for Storage provides:

 - Azure-native security - With 1-click enablement, Defender for Storage protects data stored in Azure Blob, Azure Files, and Data Lakes.
-As an Azure-native service, Defender for Storage provides centralized security across all data assets managed by Azure and is integrated with other Azure security services such as Microsoft Sentinel.
+As an Azure-native service, Defender for Storage provides centralized security across all data assets that are managed by Azure and is integrated with other Azure security services such as Microsoft Sentinel.

 - Response at scale - Defender for Cloud's automation tools make it easier to prevent and respond to identified threats.
 Learn more in Automate responses to Defender for Cloud triggers.

 Microsoft security researchers have analyzed the attack surface of storage services.
 Storage accounts can be subject to data corruption, exposure of sensitive content, malicious content distribution, data exfiltration, unauthorized access, and more.